tydaeus/notes/git/git-identifying-revisions.md

 # Git - Identifying Revisions
 Git allows identifying specific revisions in a variety of different ways.
+The official reference is at: https://git-scm.com/docs/gitrevisions.

 ## SHA1
 The full SHA1 hash allows uniquely identifying a commit within the repository it occurred in.
 Commits can also be identified by a truncated version of their hash (conventionally 7 characters) as long as the truncated version remains unique.